kangabru/kangabru.github.io/_posts/2018-01-01-spanish-flash-cards.md

 ## Features

 At first glance this app looks like a simple flash card app like any other.
-Underneath, however, its powered by a sophisticated data analytical powerhouse used to track your progress and optimise your learning.
+Underneath, however, it's powered by a sophisticated data analytical powerhouse used to track your progress and optimise your learning.
 Well that's a bit exaggerated, but it _is_ cool.

 {:.img-with-text}
 ![Image of the UI](/images/spanish_ui.gif){:.image-small}<br>